openeuler-mirror/stratovirt/docs/config_guidebook.md

 ```

 #### 1.3.2 Memory Prealloc
+Memory Prealloc feature is used to preallocate VM physical memory in advance and create its page tables.
+Using this feature, the number of page faults will decrease, and the memory access performance of the VM will improve.

+Note: This option will take effect the VM startup time.

-Memory prealloc is supported by StratoVirt, users can use the following cmdline to configure
+You can use the following cmdline to configure memory prealloc.
-memory prealloc.

 ```shell
 -mem-prealloc